stackevo/spudreq/draft-trammell-stackevo-spud-req-00.md

 [EDITOR'S NOTE: specific applications we think need this go here]

-# Initial requirements
+# Functional Requirements

-These are taken from {{I.D-hildebrand-spud-prototype}}.
-I believe these all apply beyond the prototype as well.
-Each of these should eventually get its own subsection, with some discussion motivating each requirement.

-- SPUD must enable multiple new transport semantics without requiring updates to SPUD implementations in middleboxes.

-- Transport semantics and many properties of communication that endpoints may want to expose to middleboxes are bound to flows or groups of flows.
+Grouping of Packets: : Transport semantics and many properties of communication that endpoints may want to expose to middleboxes are bound to flows or groups of flows.
-  SPUD must therefore provide a basic facility for associating packets together (into what we call a "tube" for lack of a better term).
+  SPUD must therefore provide a basic facility for associating packets together (into what we call a "tube" for lack of a better term) and associate information to these groups of packets.
+  If SPUD is used, all packets of a 5-tuple flow must carry the SPUD header, however, not all packets need to have the same tube ID.

+End-point to Path Signaling: : SPUD must be able to provide information from the end-point(s) to all SPUD-aware nodes on the path.
+To be able communication with all SPUD-aware middleboxes on the path SPUD must either be designed as an in-band protocol are there must be a pre-known relationship to middleboxes at are on the path.
+However, the overhead to setup a relationship to all SPUD-aware middleboxes on a certain path might be to large, therefore SPUD must provide in-band signal but might in addition also offer mechanism for out-of-band signaling.

+Middlebox to End-point Signal: : SPUD must provide a signaling channel for SPUD-aware middlebox to signal information to the SPUD sender.

+Extensibility: : SPUD must enable multiple new transport semantics without requiring updates to SPUD implementations in middleboxes.

+Authentication: : SPUD must not require authentication.
+There any information that are provided in the basic SPUD protocol (without any extensions) must not require a trust relationship.
+However, if a trust relation already existing SPUD should support the exchange of authenticated information

+Integrity: : SPUD must provide a integrity to detect modifications of information that are not supposed to be changed deliberately or non-deliberately by (SPUD-aware or not-SPUD-aware) middleboxes.

+# Non-Functional Requirements

+Middlebox Traversal: : SPUD must be able to traverse middlebox that are not SPUD-aware.
+Therefore SPUD must be encapsulated in a transport protocol that is know to be accepted on a large factor of paths in the Internet or even implement probing to figure out in advance which transport protocols will be accepted on a certain path.

+Low Overhead in Network Processing: : SPUD must be low-overhead, specifically requiring very little effort to recognize that a packet is a SPUD packet and to determine the tube it is associated with.

-- SPUD and transports above SPUD must be implementable without requiring kernel replacements or modules on the endpoints, and without having special privilege (root or "jailbreak") on the endpoints.
+Implementability in User-Space: : To enable fast deployment SPUD and transports above SPUD must be implementable without requiring kernel replacements or modules on the endpoints, and without having special privilege (root or "jailbreak") on the endpoints.
+Usually all operting systems will allow a user to open a UDP socket.
+Therefore SPUD has to be naturally encapsulated in UDP or at least a possibility to encapsulate SPUD in UDP must be specified in addition.

-- SPUD must operate in the present Internet.
-In order to ensure deployment, it must also be useful as an encapsulation between endpoints even before the deployment of middleboxes that understand it.
+Incremental Deployability in an Untrusted, Unreliable Environment: :  SPUD must operate in the present Internet.
+In order to ensure deployment, it should also be useful as an encapsulation between endpoints even before the deployment of middleboxes that understand it.
+The information exposed over SPUD must provide incentives for adaptation for both endpoints and middleboxes, and must maximize privacy (by minimizing information).
+Further SPUD should not rely on the network to forward packets reliably and assume that reordering or packet duplication can happen.
+SPUD must work in multipath, multicast, and multi-homing environments.

-- SPUD must be low-overhead, specifically requiring very little effort to recognize that a packet is a SPUD packet and to determine the tube it is associated with.

-- SPUD must impose minimal restrictions on the transport protocols it encapsulates.
-SPUD must work in multipath, multicast, and mobile environments.

-- SPUD must provide incentives for development and deployment by multiple communities.
-These communities and incentives will be defined through the prototyping process.
+Minimum restriction on the overlying transport: : SPUD must impose minimal restrictions on the transport protocols it encapsulates.
+However, to serve as a substrate commonalities of existing protocol information middleboxes rely on to perform essential in-network functionality must be identified.
+These information should be included in SPUD and might add additional restriction to the overlying transport.
+One example is that SPUD is like to impose bidiectional communication for all transport on top of it.
+However, even though UDP is only an unidirectional protocol, many communication on top of UDP are bidirectional any.
+For those service where only unidirectional communication is needed SPUD should potentially not be applied.

+Minimum Header Overhead: : To not effectively reduce network performance, the information and coding used in SPUD should be optimized to use a minimum amount of additional bits.

+No additional start-up latency: : SPUD should not introduce additional start-up latency for the overlying (non-connection-oriented) transport protocols.

 # Poorly organized notes from the 13 May call